ADITYA-THEE-CODER/ADITYA-THEE-CODER/README.md

   </a>
 </p>

-<h2 align="center">A PDF-based AI application that can summarize documents and answer questions using Groq LLM models.
+<h2 align="center">A PDF-based AI application that can summarize documents and answer questions.</h2>
-Built with Python, Streamlit, secure API handling, and real-time prompt-based responses.</h2>

 -------------------------------------------------------------------------------